 Have you ever asked yourself what cost this constant state of ‘busy’ is having on your happiness, health, and overall satisfaction with life?
-Overall as a country, according to the latest data, Australian’s score pretty well when it comes to their general satisfaction with life on a scale from 0 to 10.
+Overall, as a country, according to the latest data, Australians score pretty well when it comes to their general satisfaction with life on a scale from 0 to 10.

 Figure 1: Wheel of Life

 So now that you’re all excited and ready to regain some balance in your life, why not give it a go?
-Whilst I find that people gain a lot more insight and are able to better reflect on their lives when they work with a mindset coach, I have outlined the following basic steps for you to try:
+While I find that people gain a lot more insight and are able to better reflect on their lives when they work with a mindset coach, I have outlined the following basic steps for you to try: